TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-07-27 - Decreases audible distance of China Helix helicopter by 30% <a name='link__20220727__765_helix_sound_range'></a>
 **Changes**

-- **FIX**: Decreases the audible distance of China Helix helicopter by 30%, from 1000 to 700.
+- **TWEAK**: The audible distance of the China Helix helicopter is decreased by 30%, from 1000 to 700.
 This is in line with the sound distances of other aircraft.

 **Links**